mikaelbr/writings/js-syntax-series/let-var-be-const.md

 var foo;
 ```

-In this case we'll have a undefined variable.
+In this case, we'll have an undefined variable.
 It's declared, but not assigned.
 Accessing doesn't make much sense, as it's empty.
 This is a case of declaring without assigning.
 Can we do the opposite, assigning without declaring?
-Yes we can*:
+Yes, we can*:

 ```js
 foo = 'Hello, World!';
 ```

-I've marked the previous sentence with an asterix.
-You can assign a variable without declaring it first, if you're not in strict mode.
-Strict mode is a particluar mode in JavaScript introduced in 2009, as they couldn't do some changes and still keep backwards compatibility.
+I've marked the previous sentence with an asterisk.
+You can assign a variable without declaring it first if you're not in strict mode.
+Strict mode is a particular mode in JavaScript introduced in 2009, as they couldn't do some changes and still keep backward compatibility.
 It turns out, assigning a variable without declaring it first is a bad idea.
-It's made global and accessible a cross scopes no matter where it's defined.
-This leads to high probability of collision in naming, and that when you refer to a variable it contains something else than you'd expect.
+It's made global and accessible across scopes no matter where it's defined.
+This leads to the high probability of collision in naming, and that when you refer to a variable it contains something else than you'd expect.
 And this is a bug that is difficult to track.

 If you're in strict mode, the previous example is invalid syntax.
 This means, doing